migbash-hackathons/enucs_hackathon/README.md

 This project came as a result of a team effort to visualize data (in JSON and CSV format) to "pretty visualize" it on a website.
 The data was supplied by the ENUCS committee members, obtained from Kaggle.

+We have built up a simple website UI using bootstrap and simple local css, together with some javascript to make the website more reactive.

 You can find a live version of the hackathon project [**here**](https://migbash-hackathons.github.io/enucs_hackathon/) or via the direct link below:

 **https://migbash-hackathons.github.io/enucs_hackathon/**